-The meeting of the Kenton City Schools Board of Education was held last night.
+The Kenton City Schools Board of Education conducted its April meeting Monday evening.

 At the meeting, 5th and 6th grade students gave a presentation on the Leader in Me program they are involved in at Kenton Elementary School.